AbinitoCogito/NBA-Data-Analysis/README.md

 # NBA-Data-Analysis
 Hello everyone.
 Welcome to my Exploratory Data Analysis project.

-Conducting Exploratory Data Analysis to extract and discover insight of 'NBA Players' dataset.
-Seasons includes from 1996 to 2022.
-Aftermath, there are visualizations with various graphics.
+Conducting Exploratory Data Analysis to extract findings and discover insights of 'NBA Players' dataset.
+Seasons included from 1996 to 2022 for over 12000 NBA players.

 ![ball_nba](https://github.com/user-attachments/assets/c0a15b79-c393-4107-8f22-d1dd88b90741)

+# About NBA Players dataset

+The dataset contains over two decades of data on each player who has been part of an NBA teams' roster.
+Each of player has variables such as height, weight, age, draft year, draft round, the team where he played, some average statistics like points, assists and rebounds, shoot efficency percentage , net rating etc. The dataset has got no missing value except college column.

+# About Exploratory Data Analysis

+First of all, one will see descriptive statistics about the players.
+Specifically, there will be filtered players like LeBron James, Kobe Bryant and their basic statistics.
+After that, there will be Data Preprocessing above the analysis.
+Moreover, this Data Preprocessing part includes Missing Value Analysis so that one able to learn more about the dataset.
+Aftermath, there will be splitting datasets into Eastern Conference teams and Western Conference teams in order to comparing their average statistics such as points, assists and rebounds.